Xiahou Xuan: Family background

 Xiahou Xuan was a son of Xiahou Shang.
 His mother was Princess Deyang (德陽鄉主; a sister of Cao Zhen), and thus Xiahou Xuan was close to Cao Shuang's faction.
-Xiahou Xuan had a sister Xiahou Hui, the wife of Sima Shi.
-One of Xiahou Xuan's daughters became the wife of He Jiao (和嶠), the grandson of He Qia and the son of He Jiong (和迥).
+Xiahou Xuan had a sister Xiahou Hui, who was the wife of Sima Shi.
+One of Xiahou Xuan's sisters was the mother of He Jiao (和嶠), the grandson of He Qia and the son of He You (和逌).

 Life

 When Xiahou Xuan was 20 years old, he was appointed as a Gentleman of Scattered Cavalry (散騎侍郎) and Gentleman of the Yellow Gate (黃門侍郎) under the Wei government.
-One day, in the front of the emperor Cao Rui, he expressed his abhor about sitting together with Mao Zeng (毛曾), the brother of Cao Rui's empress, Empress Mao.
+One day, in the front of the emperor Cao Rui, he expressed his abhorrence of sitting together with Mao Zeng (毛曾), the brother of Cao Rui's empress, Empress Mao.
 This incident aroused the anger of the emperor, who demoted Xiahou Xuan to a supervisor of the Feathered Forest Imperial Guard (羽林監).

 Xiahou Xuan, Li Sheng, Deng Yang and Zhuge Dan were notable figures of those days, and were called the "Four Ingenious" (四聰).
 Cao Rui hated them as he thought that their behaviour was futile and haughty, so he removed them from office.

 In January 239, after Cao Rui died, his adopted son Cao Fang ascended the throne as the third emperor of Wei.
 Cao Shuang, who had been appointed as regent by Cao Rui on his deathbed, became the most powerful man in Wei aside from his co-regent Sima Yi.
 Cao Shuang promoted Xiahou Xuan to a Regular Mounted Attendant (散騎常侍) and Central Protector of the Army (中護軍).
 Xiahou Xuan had a reputation as a scholar and was comparable to He Yan, another member of Cao Shuang's faction.
 Both Xiahou Xuan and He Yan were friends with Sima Yi's son Sima Shi; Sima Shi and Xiahou Xuan both received high praise from He Yan.
 After Xiahou Xuan replaced Jiang Ji as the Central Protector of the Army, bribery became a common practice in the Wei government.
 Though Xiahou Xuan could not stop corruption, he had insights to select competent people and singled out many people of ability.

 One day, while seeking advice from Sima Yi, he sent a message to the latter: "The nine-rank system is not good.
 We should restrict the power of the controllers.
 Therefore, we should fundamentally change the rules and laws of provincial regions".
 Sima Yi replied that unless someone pushed forward those changes, they would not come into existence and hence the request could not be done.
 In response, Xiahou Xuan said that Sima Yi's opinion was too passive.